alireza-mh/join/README.md

 - Commit early and often.
 We want to be able to check your way of thinking
 - Make the app public.
 Deploy it using the service of your choice (Vercel, Cloud Run, Heroku)
 - Create a pull request so we can review your code and comment on it
+- Do not spend more than 5 hours on the test, you will have a chance to submit fixes when our engineers review your code

 ## Disclaimer
 You don't have to finish all of that, but we would really love to see a working piece.